 When Hugh was young, he developed a love for the heavens.
 As he turned his eyes upward, over time he learned the name of about 2,000 stars.
 Today, he can point those stars out, each by name.

 Hugh chose to lift his eyes to the heavens and stars became his focus.
 Years later he gave his life to Christ.
 Today, as a scientist, whose focus is Christ and the heavens – he has a powerful ministry as he speaks into lives of those who are interested in science or the stars.

 Both Joni and Hugh chose not to let their disabilities define them.
-They each delight in the wonder of God’s personal love for them.
-Each has embraced life with its complexities and its joys.
+They both delight in the wonder of God’s personal love for them.
+Both made the will choice to embrace life with its complexities and its joys.

-You are not defined by your failures, your wounds, your disabilities, or dis-ease in your life.
+You are not defined by your failures, your wounds, your disabilities, or any dis-ease in your life.
 You are not defined by your feelings!
-The Lord loves you.
-Because He esteemed you to have great value, Christ died to give you a beautiful identity based in truth and life.
+The Lord loves and esteems you of having great value.
+He died to give you a beautiful identity based in truth and life.